 According to the National Institute for Mental Health, there are three types of bipolar disorder.
 There is also potentially a fourth bipolar disorder explained below.
 The three types of bipolar disorder include -- bipolar I disorder, bipolar II disorder, and cyclothymic disorder.
 The fourth type is bipolar disorder induced by environment or substance use disorders.

-According to mental health researchers and medical professionals, people with bipolar disorder are more likely to commit suicide than to kill someone else.
-Due to the nature of bipolar disorder symptoms - while people with bipolar disorder can commit violent acts, they are less likely to commit them against another person.
+According to mental health researchers and medical professionals, people with bipolar disorder are more likely to commit suicide than to hurt someone else.
+Due to the nature of bipolar disorder symptoms - while people with bipolar disorder do commit violent acts, they are less likely to commit them against another person.

 Should you argue with a bipolar person?